KorbenCC/docs/README.md

 # docs

-The public documentation for Pulse App.
+The public documentation for Korben Hosting.